 In the basement of the original Manchester station building of the Liverpool and Manchester Railway, now part of the Museum of Science and Industry, there was, until it was taken down in 2015, an exhibition on the theme of 'The Making of Manchester'.
-In a display case devoted to the Manchester Ship Canal, with some small memorabilia was John Cassidy's bronze bust of Sir James Wilson Southern, a director of the Canal company.
+In a display case devoted to the Manchester Ship Canal, along with silver casket containing the scroll recording Sir James's Freedom of the City. was John Cassidy's bronze bust of Sir James Wilson Southern, a director of the Canal company.
+The bust and scroll are now in the Museum's store.

 Although never credited in the display, this is undoubtedly the work by John Cassidy exhibited at the Manchester Academy of Fine Arts exhibition 1909 (no. 266) and included in Cassidy's exhibition at his Lincoln Grove gallery in 1914 (no.55).